jtwirly/solarpanelfaultdetection/README.md

-# Solar Panel Fault Detection System
+# Solar Panel Fault Detection System with Machine Learning (Image Classification / Computer Vision)

 ## Overview
 This project is a machine learning-powered web application that detects and classifies faults in solar panels using computer vision.
 The system can analyze both single images and batch process multiple images to identify three conditions: